Fast Track Grant Program FAQs

 What kinds of projects and organizations does the BFFT fund?

 The BFFT is primarily focused on educational funding, with a blend of early childhood, K-12, leadership/teacher development, and post secondary/higher learning opportunities.
 We support educational programs because we believe that education is one of the most powerful tools in creating equitable access to opportunity.
 We fund projects and organizations that provide holistic, quality educational experiences, because they have the power to open doors for children and youth in our communities.
-BFFT does not provide funding to private schools.

 As a family, we also understand the powerful bond between people and their pets.
-The Foundation allocates a portion of our giving to domesticated animal welfare initiatives, which include animal rescue services, spay/neuter services, animal-assisted therapy programs, and service animal training.
+The Foundation allocates a portion of our giving to domestic animal welfare initiatives, which include animal rescue services, spay/neuter services, animal-assisted therapy programs, and service animal training.

 Why does the BFFT support organizations in Dallas and Park City?